xuzhaoqing/SoCloud/README.md

 ### Backend
-The python script for launching EC2 instance on AWS is in [inst_setup.py](./inst_setup.py) Pay attention that I removed the accessKey.csv file which contains the information of `aws_access_key_id` and `aws_secret_access_key` so that the script couldn't run as expected.
+The python script for launching EC2 instance on AWS is in [inst_setup.py](./inst_setup.py) Pay attention that I removed the `accessKey.csv` file which contains the information of `aws_access_key_id` and `aws_secret_access_key` so that the script couldn't run as expected.
+Please place your .csv here and rename to exactly the same name with mine to work correctly!

 ### Benchmark
 Please move to [./file/benchmark_lab2.md](./file/benchmark_lab2.md) to check for the benchmark